-Female Genital Mutilation (FGM) is a criminal offence in England and Wales under the Female Genital Mutilation Act 2003.
-All Social Care Workers, including domiciliary care workers, are under a duty to notify the police if, in the course of their work, they discover that an act of female genital mutilation appears to have been carried out on a girl under 18.
+Female genital mutilation (FGM) is a criminal offence in England and Wales under the Female Genital Mutilation Act 2003.
+All social care workers, including adult care home workers, are under a duty to notify the police if, in the course of their work, they discover that an act of female genital mutilation appears to have been carried out on a girl under 18.

-5.4 Preventing people from being drawn into terrorism
+Preventing people from being drawn into terrorism